Don't forget them

 Bringing the animals to the UN

-In May 2019, the world’s governments, investors, UN agencies and NGOs are getting together at the UN Global Platform on Disaster Risk Reduction in Geneva to discuss how to reduce the risk of disasters.
+In May 2019, the world’s governments, investors, UN agencies and NGOs got together at the UN Global Platform on Disaster Risk Reduction in Geneva to discuss how to reduce the risk of disasters.

 Animals need to be part of the conversation on disasters.
-But since we can’t bring real animals to the meeting, we’re taking inflatable animal ambassadors from across the globe instead.
+But since we can’t bring real animals to the meeting, inflatable animal ambassadors represented at this event from across the globe instead.

 These ambassadors, from six different countries (India, Brazil, Thailand, USA, Kenya and Costa Rica), represent the millions of animals in need of protection against disasters.